 New York City’s Mayor Bloomberg stepped up and announced a food composting initiative for the Big Apple.
 First, a composting facility near the city will be constructed where food scraps will be converted into biogas, which will help power the city and help lower electricity costs.
 According to the city, 150,000 homes, 600 schools and 100 high-rise buildings participate at the program’s launch, and hopefully, the entire city will be on board by 2016.
 Not a bad start.

-The good news is electronics waste legislation accounted for over 10 percent of all solid waste bills introduced in 2013.
-The bad news is there was a general lack of major e-waste legislation last year.
+The good news: electronics waste legislation accounted for over 10 percent of all solid waste bills introduced in 2013.
+The bad: there was a general lack of major e-waste legislation last year.

 Still, there were some positives in the realm of e-waste in 2013.
 New Jersey, Mississippi and Washington all updated and added to their current e-waste laws, and on a national level, the House of Representatives introduced the Responsible Electronics Recycling Act, a total ban on exporting certain e-waste materials.
 While this could be a major step forward, the bill is still in the preliminary phases.